-If you move house, the Council will need to re-assess your application.
-If you were previously entitled and still remain entitled and travel to and from school by bus/train then the Council will need to amend your travelpass.
+If you move house, you need to notify the County Council as there will be a need to re-assess your application.
+If you were previously entitled and still remain entitled and the Council may need to amend your travelpass.